-Researchers led by Professor Stuart Tangye will undertake crucial research to determine the genetic basis of severe COVID-19.
+Researchers led by Professor Stuart Tangye are undertaking crucial research to determine the genetic basis of severe COVID-19.

-Professor Tangye and his colleagues will use whole genome sequencing to identify variants that could predispose healthy individuals to severe COVID-19.
+Professor Tangye and his colleagues are using whole genome sequencing to identify variants that could predispose healthy individuals to severe COVID-19.

 “Every person’s immune system is unique, just like their DNA.
 We already know of hundreds of gene variants that can change how individuals respond to different pathogens – whether they are highly susceptible or even resistant to infection.
 Through our research, we hope to seek out such variants in those patients who develop severe COVID-19,” says Professor Stuart Tangye.

-In collaboration with major Sydney hospitals and the UNSW Kirby Institute, the researchers will analyse the DNA of children and adults who were diagnosed with SARS-CoV-2 infection and developed severe symptoms, despite not having any pre-existing health conditions.
-The team will then investigate candidate gene variants and study their impact on immune cell function, mimicked in experimental models.
+In collaboration with major Sydney hospitals and the UNSW Kirby Institute, the researchers are analysing the DNA of children and adults who were diagnosed with SARS-CoV-2 infection and developed severe symptoms, despite not having any pre-existing health conditions.
+In experimental models, the team is then further investigating candidate gene variants and their impact on immune cell function.